thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 git add <filename>   // type in the particular file that you would like to add to the PR
 ```

-Commit your changes and describe in brief the changes that you have made, using the command:
+Commit the changes you made and describe in brief the changes that you have made, using the command:
 ```
 git commit -m "<commit_message>"
 ```
-Push all of your updated work to this GitHub repo in the form of a Pull Request by running the following command:
+Push all of your updated work into this GitHub repo in the form of a Pull Request by running the following command:
 ```
 git push origin main
 ```
 Pull requests are reviewed by the team on a rolling basis.
-If we are slow to review, either the pull request needs some benchmarking, tinkering, convincing, etc. We ask for your understanding during the review process.
+If the team is slow to review your PR, either the pull request needs some benchmarking, tinkering, convincing, etc or .
+We ask for your understanding during the review process.

 # License and Project Status
-The app and all of its resources are distributed under Creative Commons Zero v1.0 Universal License.
+The Kiwi app and all of its resources are distributed under Creative Commons Zero v1.0 Universal License.
 The app is compatible with all operating systems.
-The latest released stable version of Kiwi is v1.0.1, available to be installed on any local system for general use through the PowerApps mobile app or web platform.
-All new releases are logged in the stable versions directory.
+The latest released stable version of Kiwi is v1.0.1, available to be installed on any local system for general use through app or web platform.
+All new releases are logged in the ~/stableVersions.